SIAT-IAT-355/A4-Good-Bad-Vis/README.md

 ### 2. Find One Bad Visualization and Turn It into a Good One

-- Find an example of a **bad** data visualization from any public source for exampple [Data Is Ugly Reddit](https://www.reddit.com/r/dataisugly/).
-Include the source of where you found the vis and explain why it is bad.
+- Find an example of a **bad** data visualization from any public source for example [Data Is Ugly Reddit](https://www.reddit.com/r/dataisugly/).
+Look into youtube journalism accounts, many of them will have vis.
+Include the source of where you found the vis.
+Most of the places you find bad vis, already will have explanations on why a vis is bad.
+But you are an expert now, so your description should reflect your expetrise in visualization.
 - Include a **screenshot** of this visualization in your report and write a brief analysis explaining:

   - Why it’s ineffective or misleading.